heikkilevanto/beertracker/README.md

 not mean I am willing to accept feature requests or support users!
 But I would like to know if you like this.

+At the moment I am setting up a simple prototype that may or may not evolve into the real thing.